nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     2. Test Case: `list_favourites abcdefg` <br>
        Expected: The Tutor List Panel displays the all the favourite tutors. <br><br>

+### Viewing Appointments

+1. Viewing appointments
+    1. Prerequisites:
+        1. Arguments are valid and compulsory parameters are provided.
+        2. The date must be in the form `yyyy-mm-dd`.<br><br>
+    2. Test Case: `view_appointment 2021-4-20` <br>
+       Expected: The Appointment List Panel displays the appointments happening on Apr 20 2021. <br><br>
+    3. Test Case: `view_appointment 20/4/2021` <br>
+       Expected: The Appointment List Panel not updated.
+An error message saying that the date is in the wrong format is shown. <br><br>

+### Listing All Appointments

+1. List all appointments
+    1. Test Case: `list_appointments` <br>
+       Expected: The Appointment List Panel displays the all the schedules in ascending (the earliest appointment date to the latest appointment date) order. <br><br>
+    2. Test Case: `list_appointments abcdefg` <br>
+       Expected: The Appointment List Panel displays the all the schedules in ascending (the earliest appointment date to the latest appointment date) order. <br><br>

 ### Adding a Schedule

 1. Adding a schedule